Meet Our Research Team

 The Jackson Laboratory for Genomic Medicine

 Ms. Charnysh is a certified genetic counselor.
-Her passion for genetics began to develop during her time as an undergraduate summer student at The Jackson Laboratory.
 She earned her MS in Human Genetics from the Joan H. Marks Graduate Program in Human Genetics at Sarah Lawrence College in 2019.
 She previously worked as a Genetic Counselor II in the Smilow Cancer Genetics and Prevention Program at Yale-New Haven Health until joining The Jackson Laboratory in 2023.
+Since then Elizabeth has led the implementation of research protocols for the INSIGHT @ Work project, served as project manager, and contributed to study design and instrument development, recruitment, deliberative workshop coordination, qualitative interviewing and analysis, and writing/dissemination.

 Elizabeth Charnysh (she/her), MS, CGC